 - 1. Review and approve (but not direct) the Internal Audit Strategy to ensure that it meets the Council's overall strategic direction. - 2.
-Review, approve and monitor (but not direct) Internal Audit's work planned programmes of work, paying particular attention to whether there is sufficient and appropriate coverage. - 3.
+Review, approve and monitor (but not direct) Internal Audit's planned programme of work, paying particular attention to whether there is sufficient and appropriate coverage. - 3.
 Through quarterly Internal Audit summary reports of work done, monitor progress against the Internal Audit Plan and assess whether adequate skills and resources are available to provide an effective Internal Audit function.
-Monitor the main Internal Audit summaries of Internal Audit reports, their main recommendations and consider whether management responses to the recommendations raised are appropriate such recommendations have been implemented within a reasonable timescale, ensuring that work is planned with due regard to risk, materiality and coverage. - 4.
-Make recommendations to the Leader of the Council and Cabinet Member for Finance, Property and Business Services on any changes to the Council's Internal Audit Strategy and plans. - 5.
-Review the Annual Report and Opinion Statement and Summary of Internal Audit Activity (actual and proposed) and the level of assurance this provides can give over the Council's corporate governance arrangements, risk management framework and system of internal controls. - 6.
-Consider reports dealing with the activity, management and performance of internal audit services. - 7.
-Following a request to the Corporate Director of Finance and, subject to the approval of the Leader of the Council or Cabinet Member for Finance,

-Property and Business Services, to request commission work from Internal Audit.
+Monitor the main Internal Audit recommendations and consider whether management responses to the recommendations raised are appropriate, with due regard to risk, materiality and coverage. - 4 Make recommendations to the Leader of the Council or Cabinet Member for Finance, Property and Business Services on any changes to the Council's Internal Audit Strategy and Internal Audit Plans. - 5.
+Review the Annual Internal Audit Report and Opinion Statement and the level of assurance this provides over the Council's corporate governance arrangements, risk management framework and system of internal controls. - 6.
+Consider reports dealing with the activity, management and performance of Internal Audit. - 7.
+Following a request to the Corporate Director of Finance, and in consultation with the Leader of the Council or Cabinet Member for Finance, Property and Business Services, to request work from Internal Audit.